On Shabbos Parshas Vayigash 5747 (1987)

 The Rambam writes:

-- There is a positive commandment that every Jewish man gives a half-shekel [to the Bais Hamikdash treasury], as stated in the Torah: “..This shall be given by all those included in the census”.
+- There is a positive commandment that every Jewish man gives a half-shekel [to the Beis Hamikdash treasury], as stated in the Torah: “..This shall be given by all those included in the census” (Rambam’s Sefer Hamitzvoth, Positive commandment # 171).

 - A Jewish man must give the half-shekel all at once (and not a portion of it at one time, and the remainder in a separate donation to the Beis Hamikdash).

 We pray each day: והשב העבודה לדביר ביתך .. ותחזינה עינינו בשובך לציון ברחמים (restore the service to Your holy Sanctuary..
 May our eyes behold Your merciful return to Zion).
-When Moshiach comes and The Beis Hamikdosh is rebuilt, the Kohanim will bring the communal sacrifices that are financed by every member of Klal Yisroel (obligatory for Men who are thirteen years and older; optional for boys under the age of thirteen and for women) contributing a Machatzis Hashekel (a half-shekel) once a year (which pays: for the Communal offerings).
+When Moshiach comes and The Beis Hamikdosh is rebuilt, the Kohanim will bring the communal sacrifices that are financed by every member of Klal Yisroel (obligatory for Men who are thirteen years and older (see Ramban Exodus 30:12; Tosfos Yom Tov Shkolim 1:4); optional for boys under the age of thirteen and for women) contributing a Machatzis Hashekel once a year (which pays: for the Communal offerings).

 The mitzvah of the annual contribution of Machatzis Hashekel for the Korbonos Tzibur [described ibid 30:12-13] must be fulfilled by any child who reaches the age of 13 years old (see Ramban Exodus 30:12; Tosfos Yom Tov Shkolim 1:4).